IC-DC-ARM-projects/LCD-input-counter/README.md

 # LCD-input-counter
-A (supposedly simple) digital input counter, with an LCD
+A (supposedly simple) digital input counter, with an LCD and a keypad.
+For STM32